AnOpenSauceDev/Methane-mod/README.md

 Non-Issues should be handled in [Discussions.](https://github.com/AnOpenSauceDev/Methane-mod/discussions) <br>

 If you **REALLY** want to get your hands on bleeding-edge builds (for whatever reason), github actions probably has it.

+> please do not re-upload my mods to other platforms without my permission.
+The only places this mod is available is on Modrinth and Github.